 Lanesboro Arts presents “Music for Free on the Great Divide Mountain Bike Route,” a film screening and concert event with artist Ben Weaver at the St. Mane Theatre in downtown Lanesboro on Saturday, June 29 at 7:00 p.m.
 Ben is a Saint Paul-based songwriter, musician, poet, letterpress artist, cyclist and outdoor adventure advocate that is returning to engage with the Lanesboro area community following a pair of outreach events in 2017 and a mini-residency in 2018.
-Ben will lead a group bicycle ride beginning at 10:00 a.m. on June 29 that will include a stop during the journey to enjoy food, stories and live music.
-Please check the Lanesboro Arts website closer to the date to learn more and register for the group bicycle ride.
+His film “Music For Free…” is a beautiful journey down the Great Divide Mountain Bike Route, exploring wilderness, what it means to be wild, and examining the common denominators that unify all humans who share this planet.

 Adventure films often position the athletes as the heroes.
 Ben Weaver has always felt this approach leaves out an important part of the story.
 The part about the people who helped along the way.
-“Music for Free on the Great Divide Mountain Bike Route” follows Ben’s journey as he pedaled 3,000 miles in June 2018 from Banff, Alberta, Canada to Antelope Wells, New Mexico, U.S.A, with filmmaker Keenan Desplanques in order to tell a different kind of adventure story.
+“Music for Free…” follows Ben’s journey as he pedaled 3,000 miles in June 2018 from Banff, Alberta, Canada to Antelope Wells, New Mexico, U.S.A, with filmmaker Keenan Desplanques in order to tell a different kind of adventure story.
 Stopping in the communities along the way, Ben gave free performances and offered thanks to the people who continue to support the Great Divide Mountain Bike Route (the longest mapped, off-road bikepacking route in the world) and its riders.
 Ben believes mountain vistas and overcoming physical challenge are not nearly as inspiring as listening to a stranger tell their story, and in it, hearing your own.
 If “Music for Free…” had a chorus it would be this: The people are the heroes.

 For Ben, an artist is a person who believes in the impossible.
 They are the representatives of awe, the kinds of people who set off into the storm with no matches.
 Artists are the ones who lay down on the ground and wrestle with the wolves, metaphorically and sometimes literally.
 Artists keep the truth of a spirit breathing, constantly in pursuit of an energy, a source, a language larger than the sum of our petty concerns.
 For Ben, it’s about reciprocity, a way of listening and sharing, observing and making for more than oneself.
 The artist makes visible for a moment the potential of the human spirit for those who may not otherwise be able to see it.